Adding mods

 Now that you have a "mods" folder, select the folder by clicking it, and then click the upload button (the button to the right of the Create a folder button).
 This will bring up an upload dialog that allows you to either select a file, or drag a file on to it.
 From here, you can select the main area of the dialog, which will open a file selection window.
 Use this to navigate to the .jar file you previously downloaded, then select it.
 This will upload the mod to your MineKeep server.

-Fabric API: Almost all Fabric mods require a separate mod called Fabric API to work.
-Please download it and upload it to your
+1. **Fabric API:** Almost all Fabric mods require a separate mod called [**Fabric API**](https://modrinth.com/mod/fabric-api) to work.
+Please ensure this is installed alongside your other mods.